 When the Libra project was announced on 18 in June, it seemed like another worrying new front in Facebook's mega-expansion.
-THE already has billions of users earning tens of billions of dollars annually.
-So Mark probably thought, why not have the currency itself?.
+The company already has billions of users earning tens of billions of dollars annually.
+So Mark probably thought, why not have the currency itself?

 But that was then.
 The first company to drop the Libra project was Paypal, which retired on 4 October.
-Then, within a few hours on October 11, Visa, Mastercard, and Mercado Pago were also withdrawn from the project.
+Then, within a few hours of 11 October, Visa, Mastercard, Stripe and Mercado Pago were also withdrawn from the project.
 Then followed eBay.

 This means that every major US financial corporation has abandoned the Libra Association.
 (The latest financial company is PayU, which has not reported anything after the developments).